Me, through the Fiestas that Passed

-Disco with my friends.
+Dance with my friends.

-Disco was our final stop.
+The final stop.
 After eating the whole day, dancing was like burning the thousands of calories we consumed.
 The good thing about my friends is that they are so cool about dancing for hours.

 Seeing my grandma waiting for me on the balcony